ElizabethBrooks/DaphniaGenomics_MultiGenome/NOTES.md

 --> removed g16410.t2

 ### D_lumholtzi
-RUNNING -> clean
+COMPLETED -> clean
-RUNNING -> clean, no AA
+COMPLETED -> clean, no AA
 Has full set of data from WW, but fails even with out AA data.
 Ask if this is the same genometpe of Lumholtzi?
 We can make RNA data -> Jan-24 23:57:35.405 [TaskFinalizer-10] ERROR nextflow.processor.TaskProcessor - Error executing process > 'egapx:annot_proc_plane:gnomon_biotype:run_gnomon_biotype'